Nicklaus Design Facts

-As the leader in the golf course design industry, with well over 325 courses open for play in more than 30 countries worldwide, Nicklaus Design offers vast experience in creating excellence in course design that meets the varying needs of their clients.
+As the leader in the golf course design industry, with nearly 380 courses open for play in more than 36 countries worldwide, Nicklaus Design offers vast experience in creating excellence in course design that meets the varying needs of their clients.
 While the process varies greatly from project to project, a basic plan is followed.

 The first phase in every design project is the site analysis, during which time the Nicklaus Design team carefully determines what opportunities are available at a particular site.
 Once the team is familiar with the site, it is important for those involved to familiarize themselves with the needs and goals of the client and project.